msarisapim/arisa-superai-ss4-hackathon-lv1/README.md

 # SuperAI SS4 Hackathon Records (Level 1)

 ## Welcome
-I'm Arisa, and this is where I share my progress and experiences with SuperAI SS4 (Level 1) Kaggle competitions.
+    Hello, I'm Arisa, here is where I share my progress and experiences with SuperAI SS4 (Level 1) Kaggle competitions.
 As a newcomer to hackathons and deep learning, my journey is about learning and improving, step by step.
 Thanks for your patience and support!

 ## Repository Contents